This chapter provides information about Computer telephony

 Cisco does not support redundancy for

-Cisco Unified Communications Manager node within a cluster and failure of a
+Manager node within a cluster and failure of a CTIManager.
+This

-CTIManager.
-This section describes the failover and fallback capabilities of
+section describes the failover and fallback capabilities of the following

 When a Cisco Unified Communications Manager node in a cluster fails, the CTIManager recovers the affected CTI ports and route points by reopening these devices on another Cisco Unified Communications Manager node.
 If an application has a phone device open, the CTIManager also reopens the phone when the phone fails over to a different Cisco Unified Communications Manager.
 If the Cisco Unified IP Phone does not fail over to a different Cisco Unified Communications Manager, the CTIManager cannot open the phone or a line on the phone.
 The CTIManager uses the Cisco Unified Communications Manager group that is assigned to the device pool to determine which Cisco Unified Communications Manager to use to recover the CTI devices and phones that the applications opened.